-Research shows that babies who are exposed to tobacco smoke before and after birth are at an increased risk of sudden and unexpected death, including SIDS.
-Cigarette smoke, including second hand smoke, also increases the risk of stillbirth.
+Research shows that babies who are exposed to tobacco or nicotine, before and after birth are at an increased risk of sudden and unexpected death, including SIDS.
+Cigarette smoke, including second hand smoke, whilst pregnant, also increases the risk of stillbirth.

 But what exactly is this smoke doing to your baby?
-Red Nose Chief Midwife Jane Wiggill explains.
+Red Nose National Promotion Manager Dr Bec Thornton Explains

-“Tragically, we too often see that smoking while pregnant increases the risk of stillbirth and neonatal mortality, which is death within 28 days of birth,” Jane cautions.
+“Tragically, we too often see that smoking while pregnant increases the risk of stillbirth and neonatal mortality, which is death within 28 days of birth,” Dr Bec cautions.

 “Mothers who smoke while pregnant, or who are around people who smoke, are also more likely to have premature babies, or babies of low birth weight.”